Nasdaq 100 Movers: MRNA, BIDU

-And the worst performing Nasdaq 100 component thus far on the day is Moderna, trading down 3.8%.
-Moderna is showing a gain of 662.5% looking at the year to date performance.
+And the worst performing Nasdaq 100 component thus far on the day is Moderna, trading down 4.9%.
+Moderna Inc is showing a gain of 615.9% looking at the year to date performance.

-Two other components making moves today are Regeneron Pharmaceuticals, trading down 2.0%, and Skyworks Solutions, trading up 4.7% on the day.
+Two other components making moves today are Fastenal, trading down 1.6%, and NetEase, trading up 3.4% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.